-- In the Open Connection window, click New, as shown in the following figure.
+- In the Open Connection window, click New.

 - Enter the RDS connection information.

-Description Name: Enter the connection task name.
+Parameter Description Description Name Enter the connection task name.
 It is the same as the Host field by default.
 Host Enter the intranet or Internet address of the RDS instance.

 - Log on to the RDS console.

 - Select the region where the target instance is located.